 R and SPSS are both the closest competitors to each other.
 Both of them are widely used for statistical data analysis.
-There are a lot of differences between R vs SPSS.
-The major difference between R vs SPSS is that R is a programming language whereas SPSS is a software created by IBM.
+However, there are a lot of differences between R vs SPSS.
+The major difference between SPSS vs R is that R is a programming language, whereas SPSS is a software created by IBM.
 Let’s start the comparison between them with a quick introduction to both of these statistical tools or languages.

 R vs SPSS

 R is getting the updates in a shorter period as compared with SPSS.
-It is an open-source programming language; thus, millions of R programmers are contributing to updating the R programming.
+It is an open-source programming language; thus, millions of R programmers contribute to updating the R programming.
 That is why it is getting faster updates.
-There are hundreds of libraries that keep adding in R to make it more powerful and useful for everyone.
+Hundreds of libraries keep adding in R to make it more powerful and useful for everyone.

 The core code of R programming is written in C and Forton.
-It is the complete object-oriented programming language.
+Thus, it is the complete object-oriented programming language.
 But it just lacks a graphical user interface.

 On the other hand, the core code of SPSS is written in Java.
-It offers the best in the class graphical user interface that is used for interactive and statistical analysis.
+Thus, it offers the best in the class graphical user interface used for interactive and statistical analysis.

 Charts and Graphs

-On the other hand, SPSS is offering the best in the class graphical user interface.
-It is offering a user-friendly UI that is easy to use.
+On the other hand, SPSS offers the best in the class graphical user interface.
+It offers a user-friendly UI that is easy to use.
 It is similar to spreadsheet softwares.

 R is not that easy to manage the data in R programming.
 However, R processes a huge amount of data.
 But the problem is when you need to perform any function on the data.
 Then the data needs to be loaded into the memory before the execution.
 In this way, there is a limited number of data that can be handled simultaneously.

 On the other hand, IBM SPSS has great data management functionality.
-It offers the sorting, aggregation, transposition, and merging of the table.
+For example, it offers the sorting, aggregation, transposition, and merging of the table.

 R has one of the best documentation files available over the internet for free.
 R has the largest community in the world.
 Millions of R programmers offer the best documentation to beginners.
 SPSS documentation is not that great because it has limited use, and it is only accessible to the users who have its licensed version.

 R is an open-source programming language.
-You need not pay a single penny to anyone for an R programming challenge.
+Therefore, you need not pay a single penny to anyone for an R programming challenge.
 It is also getting updates at regular intervals and also keeps updating the new libraries.

 On the other hand, IBM SPSS is a paid software.
-You need to pay some amount to use SPSS.
+So you need to pay some amount to use SPSS.
 But if you want to learn SPSS, then you can have the trial version of SPSS.

 Let’s end this battle between R vs SPSS.
 R is a great programming language for statistics.
 It is quite easy to implement lots of statistics functions using R programming.
-R requires some training to master the concepts.
-And you should also have the basic programming knowledge before getting started with R programming.
+However, r requires some training to master the concepts.
+And you should also have basic programming knowledge before getting started with R programming.
 Therefore R is not a good option for absolute beginners in data analytics.

-On the other hand, data analytics can be easily done in SPSS.
+On the other hand, SPSS is best for data analytics.
 You can also perform a variety of statistical analysis operations with SPSS with ease.
 But when it comes to data visualization, then SPSS has limited options.
 On the other hand, R has a variety of operations for data visualization.
 It also has the best support for exploratory data analysis (EDA).
 In the end, I would like to suggest that you should go with R programming even if you want to work beyond your limits.
-It will take time to master the concepts, but once you are done with those concepts, you will do lots of R programming tasks with ease.
+It will take time to master the concepts, but you will do lots of R programming tasks with ease once you are done with those concepts.
 But if you want to do data analysis within limited functionality, then you should use SPSS.